Wondering how to get fit on a budget, and if it is even possible?

 Swimming:

-If you don’t have your own pool, using a public pool during off-peak hours may cost as little as $1.
-Another benefit of going during off-peak is that the pool won’t be crowded.
+If you don’t have a pool, using a public one during off-peak hours may cost as little as $1.

 All you will need is a swimming costume and a towel.